-Stocks surge as Yellen set to tell Congress to 'act big' on coronavirus stimulus
+Stocks climb as Yellen gives investors big dose of coronavirus stimulus hopes

 Powered by

-The Dow Jones Industrial Average gained 250 points, or 0.81%, in the opening minutes of trading while the S&P 500 and the Nasdaq Composite advanced 0.79% and 1.02%, respectively.
+The Dow Jones Industrial Average gained 116 points, or 0.38%, while the S&P 500 and the Nasdaq Composite advanced 0.81% and 1.53%, respectively.
 The major averages were closed Monday in observance of Martin Luther King Jr. Day.

-Yellen, the former Federal Reserve chair, will appear before the Senate Finance Committee Tuesday for her confirmation hearing.
-Yellen will say Congress needs to "act big" to combat the economic slowdown caused by the COVID-19 pandemic, including extending more aid to families and providing additional money to expedite the distribution of vaccines.
+Yellen, the former Federal Reserve chair, appeared before the Senate Finance Committee Tuesday for her confirmation hearing.
+Yellen said Congress needs to "act big" to combat the economic slowdown caused by the COVID-19 pandemic, including extending more aid to families and providing additional money to expedite the distribution of vaccines.

 |Ticker